-We will work with the pilot groups to test approaches to partnership governance that best suit the local situation and priorities.
+We are working with the pilot regions to test approaches to partnership governance that best suit the local situation and priorities.
 This will help inform future decisions on wider establishment of Partnerships.

 The 2020/21 Programme for Government reaffirmed our commitment to support the emergence of Regional Land Use Partnerships from 2021 and for Regional Land Use Frameworks to be developed by 2023.

-The 2021/22 Programme for Government committed to a second phase of RLUPs from 2023, if the pilots can demonstrate that they meet expectations relating to national outcomes on the environment and climate change, and show that they have taken a democratic, local approach.
+In August 2021, the Bute House Agreement committed to planning for a second wave of RLUPs from 2023, if the pilots can demonstrate that they meet expectations relating to national outcomes on the environment and climate change, and show that they have taken a democratic, local approach.

 Natural capital approach